Immortalkitty/RS232-protocol-simulation/README.md

 **bitStart(0) + bitsOfCharacterInReverseOrder + bitStop(1) + bitStop(1)**

 In the receiver window, the process is reversed, meaning the bit sequence is converted back into a character string and concatenated into a string form.
 The mechanism for filtering profane words is based on reading "obscenities" from a .txt file into a List<string>.
 Using a foreach loop, each word from the .txt file is added to the list.
-When a profanity is detected, the process of filtering takes place (the text here is cut off, please provide the continuation if needed).
+When a profanity is detected, the process of filtering takes place.

 ## Interface Description